madkins23/explore-http-kit/README.md

 ## Options

-The sub-tests can be run with the following names:
+The sub-tests can be run with any set of the following parameters:

 * `simple`
 * `nested`